chrisklement/treat-spin/README.md

 ## IFTTT

-In order to be able to concentrate on the hardware, I used the free service IFTTT, thus I did not have to program an app for the trigger by myself,.
+In order to be able to concentrate on the hardware, I used the free service IFTTT, thus I did not have to program an app for the trigger by myself.
 The IFTTT allows a user to connect different services with each other.
 Plus, it is possible to use a DO-Button to trigger a defined function on the Particle Photon.
 Therefore, it is the ideal and most simple solution for my project.

 ### Instructions